 Seven affordable project management tools (listed by price)

-Trello (acquired by Atlassian in 2017) has been around since 2011 and offers a web-based PM solution that works for companies of all sizes, from startups to Fortune 500 companies.
+Acquired by Atlassian in 2017 has been around since 2011 and offers a web-based PM solution that works for companies of all sizes, from startups to Fortune 500 companies.
 Their affordable business-class solution costs $9 a month per user and allows companies a free trial of the software.
 Trello also has a free but basic account, as well as an enterprise-class account that is available.
 The business class account can easily fit within any startup’s budget and offers features like collaboration, digital whiteboards, data import/export, milestone tracking, prioritization of work, and workflow management.
-It also has an easy-to-use drag and drop capabilities for even the most inexperienced users.
+It also has easy-to-use drag and drop capabilities for even the most inexperienced users.
 Trello integrates with many other solutions like Evernote, Gmail, Harvest, Scrum, Zendesk, Dropbox, and more.
 To see the full list visit their site (trello.com).

-ProjectManager got their start in 2008 with the goal of “helping project managers find out whether their projects are on track.”
+Started in 2008 with the goal of “helping project managers find out whether their projects are on track.”
 They now have three PM pricing options, with their first starting at $25a month per user for up to three users, $20 a month per user for four-10 users, and $15 a month per user for 11-20 users.
 Each of these comes with a free trial option.
 Projectmanager.com provides collaboration, Gantt charts, percent-complete tracking, progress tracking, recurring tasks, task planning, task scheduling, task tracking, and time tracking.
-This solution also integrates with Google Docs, MS exchange, Office 365, Salesforce, Quickbooks, Xero, Dropbox, Desk, Slack, Jira, Evernote, and many others.
+This solution also integrates with Google Docs, MS Exchange, Office 365, Salesforce, Quickbooks, Xero, Dropbox, Desk, Slack, Jira, Evernote, and many others.
 See their site for the complete list of integrations.

-Smartsheet, first introduced in 2006, has a PM solution with four monthly per-user pricing options: $14 for individuals, $15 for small business teams (minimum of three users), $25 a month per user for businesses (minimum of three users) and an enterprise solution, each with an available free trial.
+First introduced in 2006, Smartsheet has a PM solution with four monthly per-user pricing options: $14 for individuals, $15 for small business teams (minimum of three users), $25 a month per user for businesses (minimum of three users) and an enterprise solution, each with an available free trial.
 Smartsheet PM plans can include commercial, contract management, contractors, document/photo management, incident reporting, job scheduling, lead management, permit management, residential and subcontractor management, and task management.
 Smartsheet integrates with Google Docs, MS Outlook, Azure, Office, Salesforce, Onedrive, Box, Jira, Evernote, and many others.
 Visit its website for the full list of apps that are compatible.

-Zoho Projects, founded in 1996, provides a project management solution with four-pricing options.
+Founded in 1996, provides a project management solution with four-pricing options.
 The first one is free but only works for one project.
 The second option is a start-up-friendly $25 a month per user, for up to 20 projects.
 To move beyond 20 projects, the monthly per-user cost increases to $50.
 Each solution also comes with a free trial.
 Zoho Projects features project planning, Gantt charts, project coordination, time tracking, document management, reporting, bug tracking, and mobile apps.
 Integrations include Google apps, Jira, MS Project, Dropbox, Box, MS Outlook, Slack, and others.
 See their site for the complete list of integrations.

-Teamwork, launched in 2007 and offers four PM pricing options including a small office solution at $49 a month per user with a free trial.
+Launched in 2007 and offers four PM pricing options including a small office solution at $49 a month per user with a free trial.
 Their PM solutions feature budget tracking, collaboration, file sharing, Gantt charts, idea and issue management, milestone tracking, percent-complete tracking, project planning, requirements management, status and expense tracking, and much more.
 Their solution integrates with Onedrive, Zendesk, Xero, StickynotesPM, Hubstaff, Gmail, Freshbooks, Quickbooks, Google Drive, and others.
 Go to their site for the full list.